You don't have to live in a farmhouse to have farmhouse style!

 But friends, farmhouse decor can be used anywhere.

-And that means whether you live in a Coloniel, Craftsman, Cape Cod, Contemporary, Modern, Victorian, Cottage, Log Home, Townhome, manufactured home, apartment, or any other type of residence, you can give your space the farmhouse look!
+And that means whether you live in a Colonial, Craftsman, Cape Cod, Contemporary, Modern, Victorian, Cottage, Log Home, Townhome, manufactured home, apartment, or any other type of residence, you can give your space the farmhouse look!

 Of course the main thing you need to decide upon is your budget.
 Farmhouse design project can range from remodeling your entire kitchen all the way down to getting a few pieces of decor here and there as your budget allows.
-(Great tips for that coming soon, by the way!)

 Here are tips on how to make any house look like a farmhouse, no matter where you live.